Esri/i3s-spec/docs/1.7/attributeStorageInfo.cmn.md

-The attributeStorageInfo object describes the structure of the binary attribute data resource of a node.
+The attributeStorageInfo object describes the structure of the binary attribute data resource of a layer, which is the same for every node in the layer.
 The following examples show how different attribute types are represented as a binary buffer.

 # Examples of attribute resources